karlanxAI/InpaintLab/README.md

 InpaintLab is built around candidate-based editing.

-For each mask, you can generate multiple options, then choose the one that looks best.
+For each mask, you can generate multiple options, compare them, and choose the one that looks best.

 * Generate multiple candidates per mask
 * Preview candidates inside the app
 * Compare results quickly
-* Delete bad candidates
+* Delete unwanted candidates
-* Keep the best ones
+* Keep the best results
 * Select a final candidate for each mask
 * Merge selected candidates into one finished image

-This makes inpainting feel more like picking the best result from a controlled mini-gallery instead of digging through folders like a tired little file goblin.
+This makes inpainting feel more like choosing from a controlled set of results, instead of manually searching through output folders.

 ---